decentralized-hse/practice/05-mixnets/README.md

 The message forwarding algorithm is straightforward: accept a message for `A(i+1)`, fetch `A(i)` from own records, forward the message to the contact who sent `A(i)`.

+This forms the *baseline* datagram forwarding model (like an IP packet is the baseline model for the Internet).

 ##  Messages